polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/ihc.md

 - Manages interrupts from several channels in order to group them on a hart-level basis

-- Provides a mechanism to quickly identify the source IHC channel that posted a message to a particular hart
+- Provides a mechanism to quickly identify the source IHC channel that sent an interrupt to a particular hart

 ![ihcia-zoomin](images/ihcia-zoom.png)

-The IHC contains five Inter-hart communication interrupt aggregators (IHCIA's), one for each of the five harts available in PolarFire SoC.
+The IHC subsystem contains five Inter-hart communication interrupt aggregators (IHCIA's), one for each of the five harts available in PolarFire SoC.

 ## IHC Subsystem Configuration <a name="ihc-config"></a>